Walter Gale (schoolmaster)

+Discovery of the diaries and posthumous publication

 The diaries were discovered by the mayor of Hastings in the 1850s who saved them from being set alight.
 After being edited by Robert Willis Blencowe (1791-1874), they were published in 1857 by the Sussex Archaeological Society.

+Editorial notes

 Blencowe's editorial describes a variety of events alluded to by Gale.
 For instance, Gale makes reference to the confiscation of a horse carrying bottles of (presumably illegally smuggled) brandy, and Blencowe describes some of the history of smuggling in Kent and Sussex.
 Entries after 1752 are lost, and Blencowe notes how "it was probably very voluminous, for he held his place till 1771".
 Blencowe's extracts are completed by noting the reasons for Gale's departure from the school:

 In 1772, the parish agreed to cease paying Gale the salary he was due "till he has absolutely put the schoolhouse in such a condition as to the form of it as it was at the time of his entering upon such house".
 Records note that the next schoolmaster was named T. Weller.